Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Proof of Theorem

 \section{Proof of Theorem \ref{thm:stochastic_game_slow}}

-The high-level idea of proving Theorem \ref{thm:stochastic_game_slow} is similar to that of Theorem \ref{thm:stochastic_game}.
-However, with the modification of the algorithm (i.e., replacing $\sigma_\tau(\cdot)$ with $\sm(\cdot)$) and to achieve a polynomial sample complexity measured by the Nash gap, the negative drift inequalities for the policies and the $q$-functions will be largely different from those in the proof of Theorem \ref{thm:stochastic_game}.
+The high-level idea of proving Theorem~\ref{thm:stochastic_game_slow} is similar to that of Theorem~\ref{thm:stochastic_game}.
+However, due to the algorithmic modification, namely, replacing $\sigma_\tau(\cdot)$ with $\sm(\cdot)$, the negative drift inequalities for the policies and the $q$-functions are substantially different from those in the proof of Theorem~\ref{thm:stochastic_game}.